SamCasto/FIUJavaClasswork/README.md

 for each individual assignment as they all should have descriptions with them.

 Key for which project was with which class: <br>
-CEN4072: Software Engineering
+CEN4072: Software Engineering <br>
-COP3337: Computer Programming 2 Java
+COP3337: Computer Programming 2 Java <br>
 DOB4710: Database Management